 But how do I know this is a mountain worth trying to win?
 What is enough struggle and what is too much?
 There are things you can do to ameliorate the struggle.

-• Pencil grips – help find one that works.
-If you search “pencil grips” through Amazon, or an office supply company, you will find many.
+Find pencil grips that work for you; there are many out there.
 A pencil grip is designed to help foster a proper pencil grasp, and is a little piece of rubber or plastic that slides onto the pencil.
 This is trial and error, but worth the effort.

 Remember, doing just ten minutes a day of copywork has been proven to improve handwriting significantly.
 But bear this important principle in mind – copywork must be done in PRINT, because we read in print.
 If you want to work on cursive handwriting, use the previous week’s copywork.
 This way the passage is familiar and children can focus on letter formation.
 ALWAYS start with print.
 Cursive is important and faster and easier for note taking and study, but if you have to choose one, choose print.
 And remember, spelling words should ALWAYS be studied in PRINT.